 Introduction to Excise Tax

-Excise tax is that obligation that is to be paid by the manufacturer at the time of manufacturing the goods.
-That is why excise taxes are included in the price of the goods purchased.
-Excise tax is popularly known as Excise duty because it is the duty of the manufacturer to pay the taxes to the government before they put their items on sale.
+Excise tax is an obligation that is to be paid by the manufacturer at the time of manufacturing the goods.
+That is why excise taxes include in the price of the goods purchased.
+Excise tax is popularly known as Excise duty because it is the duty of the manufacturer to pay taxes to the government before they put their items on sale.

 Explanation

-Excise taxes are levied on the manufacturer initially, and then the liability of the taxes is shifted to the ultimate customers who consume the goods because the goods that are sold in the market include the excise tax in the Maximum Retail Price (MRP).
-It’s a fact that indirectly these taxes are borne by the government to the manufacturers but the customers will have to pay the taxes; that is why this tax is also known as Indirect Taxes.
-There are certain conditions that are prevailing in the market regarding excise taxes.
-Say, for example, if a manufacturing concern is merely improving or improvising certain goods, it will not be considered as manufacture.
+Excise taxes are levied on the manufacturer initially.
+Then the liability of the taxes shifts to the ultimate customers who consume the goods because the goods sold in the market include the excise tax in the Maximum Retail Price (MRP).
+It’s a fact that indirectly these taxes are borne by the government to the manufacturers, but the customers will have to pay them; that is why this tax is also known as Indirect Taxes.
+Certain conditions are prevailing in the market regarding excise taxes.
+For example, if a manufacturing concern is merely improving or improvising certain goods, it will not consider as manufacture.
 Therefore before posting any incidence of taxes, the definition and inclusion of the term manufacture should be clear.
-Hence the liability of the excise tax will again be a query that who is going to pay the excise tax to the government.
+Hence, the excise tax liability will again query who will pay the excise tax to the government.

 How Does it Work?

-Excise Taxes are the indirect taxes it is generally included in the product prices.
+Excise Taxes are the indirect taxes included in the product prices.
 This tax is first levied on the customers, and then at a later stage, it is taken from the customers indirectly.
 This is a simple way of charging taxes on manufacturing.
-But sometimes conflicts arise because the term manufacture is not clear to most manufacturers.
-It has been seen that the incidence of taxes is questioned in the Supreme Court regarding excise taxes.
-Like, repair and maintenance cannot be considered as manufacture.
-Therefore now the conflict arises as to who is going to pay the excise duty or whether any excise duty is legible or not.
-So some famous verdict upon excise taxes is to be followed by both parties.
+But sometimes conflicts arise because the term manufacture is unclear to most manufacturers.
+It has been seen that the incidence of taxes question in the Supreme Court regarding excise taxes.
+Like, repair and maintenance cannot consider as manufacture.
+Therefore now the conflict arises as to who will pay the excise duty or whether any excise duty is legible or not.
+So some famous verdicts upon excise taxes are to follow by both parties.

 Example of Excise Tax

-A manufacturing company is manufacturing some excisable goods the cost of direct material is INR 30,000 which includes 12.36% excise duty.
-Salary to staff INR 50,000, cost of repair and maintenance comes to INR 6000, R&D cost to the company comes to INR 2,700, Interest and other finance cost INR 3400, Cost of dismantling the machinery INR 1300, selling and distribution cost INR 4500, Scrap value INR 1600.
+A manufacturing company is manufacturing some excisable goods.
+The direct material cost is INR 30,000, which includes a 12.36% excise duty.
+The salary to staff is INR 50,000, the cost of repair and maintenance comes to INR 6000, the R&D cost to the company comes to INR 2,700, Interest and other finance costs INR 3400, Cost of dismantling the machinery INR 1300, the selling and distribution cost INR 4500, Scrap value INR 1600.
 Please compute the cost of production o the customers considering the effect of excise duty.

 Solution: